What is an ACE peer mentor?

 How do I apply?

-Applications for Fall 2015 Peer Mentors are CLOSED!
-Fall 2016 applications will be open Feb.
-2016.
+Applications for Fall 2016 Peer Mentors are OPEN!
+Fall 2016 applications will close Feb.
+12, 2016 at 4:00pm (HST).
 Rolling admission based, early applications are recommended.

 If you have any other questions about being a mentor or the application process, please stop by the First Year Programs office in Sinclair Mezzanine 1B or call 1-808-956-8626 for more information.